-can get out on their bikes for brevet-length rides at times when a brevet is not offered.
-'Permanent' in that the ride is 'always available'.
+|Permanents were created so riders can get out on their bikes for brevet-length rides at times when a brevet is not offered.
+They are 'permanent' in that the ride is 'always available'.
 Like brevets, permanents are timed rides, the routes and control times calculated in advance.
-A nationwide list of permanents can be found on the RUSA site.
-Riders arrange with the Permanent owner to ride the Permanent.
-Some owners charge a small fee as compensation for their time and effort.
-RUSA's Permanent FAQ provides additional information about Permanents.

 Permanents count towards various RUSA mileage awards.
 See the RUSA website for more information.

 - In order to ride RUSA permanents for credit, first establish an account on the RUSA site.
 Click on the Member Log in button on the upper right to get started.

 - Then register for the Permanents program.
 Log in to your Member account, then click on the Permanents button.

 How to Ride a Permanent

 The general steps to ride a Permanent are: